 So, if you went to hospital after the incident, your solicitor should be able to get a copy of the report to the HSE along with any reports written by the HSE itself.
 These will both be important evidence to strengthen your claim.

 Any injury can be very frustrating, but it can be especially difficult to see somebody close to you suffering – particularly if it was due to somebody else’s negligence.
-If your child or a loved one was injured due to a slip or trip, a solicitor can help you make a case on their behalf.
+If your child or a loved one was injured due to a slip or trip, a solicitor can help you sue the supermarket on their behalf.

 They can also help you claim for someone who is mentally incapacitated and so can’t do so by themselves.
 In these cases, no win no fee is available in the exactly the same way as if they could make the claim personally.

 If you can, it’s best to get in touch with a trained legal adviser as soon as possible, because you only have three years after your accident (or three years from the date you knew the supermarket’s negligence caused your injury or condition) to start a claim.
 After three years, you can be ‘time-barred’ and might not be able to claim compensation.

 If you’re claiming for a child, you have until they reach 18 years old to make a claim (they then have until they are 21 to make a claim in their own name).
 If you’re claiming on behalf of someone who isn’t mentally capable of doing so, this three-year period does not start until they’ve regained their mental capacity.

 For free advice, or to find out whether you could make a claim, you can speak to a legal adviser for free on 0800 234 6438, or enter your details in the claim form on this page.